idaholab/moose/framework/doc/content/source/userobjects/ElementQualityChecker.md

 ## Description

-UserObject based on available libmesh quality metrics to check the quality of each element.
+UserObject based on available libMesh quality metrics to check the quality of each element.
 It works for both uniform or mixed element types.

 ## Example Input Syntax